brentley/appmeshworkshop/content/mesh_crystal/installenvoy.md

 done
 ```

-Next, you will validate Envoy is actually proxing the requests in its way in and out of the crystal microservice.
-To do so, we will issue a curl command to the IP address of any of the 3 tasks running as part of the crystal service.
+Next, you will validate Envoy is actually proxing the requests in its way in and out of the Crystal microservice.
+To do so, we will issue a curl command to the IP address of any of the 3 tasks running as part of the Crystal service.

 * Start a Session Manager session with any of the EC2 instances.